Mysteryem/Archipelago-ahit/worlds/lego_star_wars_tcs/docs/en_Lego Star Wars The Complete Saga.md

 Every 1-10 number of Minikits collected in a Chapter can be a check.

 Completing Bonus levels and watching the Indiana Jones trailer can be locations to check.

+Riding unique creatures/turrets/vehicles can be locations to check.

 ## What other changes are made to the game?